 - Of the students who completed this program within normal time, the typical graduate leaves with $4,081.93 of debt.

 - The following States do not have licensure requirements for this profession: Louisiana

 Credentials and Exit Points

 The credentials and exit points for Forest Technology are listed below.
-Students who pursue the highest credential for this program (Technical Diploma) have the opportunity to finish each semester with a competency certificate.
+Students who complete this program will earn a (Technical Diploma) and the opportunity to finish each semester with a competency certificate.

 CTS – FOREST HARVESTING & PLANTING ASSISTANT